Takahē

-Discovery and naming
+Scientific description and naming

 Anatomist Richard Owen was sent fossil bird bones found in 1847 in South Taranaki on the North Island by collector Walter Mantell, and in 1848 he coined the genus Notornis ("southern bird") for them, naming the new species Notornis mantelli.
 The bird was presumed by Western science to be another extinct species like the moa.

 Two years later, a group of sealers in Tamatea / Dusky Sound, Fiordland, encountered a large bird which they chased with their dogs.
 "It ran with great speed, and upon being captured uttered loud screams, and fought and struggled violently; it was kept alive three or four days on board the schooner and then killed, and the body roasted and ate by the crew, each partaking of the dainty, which was declared to be delicious."
 Walter Mantell happened to meet the sealers, and secured the bird's skin from them.
 He sent it to his father, palaeontologist Gideon Mantell, who realised this was Notornis, a living bird known only from fossil bones, and presented it in 1850 to a meeting of the Zoological Society of London.
 A second specimen was sent to Gideon Mantell in 1851, caught by Māori on Secretary Island, Fiordland.
 (Takahē were well known to Māori, who travelled long distances to hunt them.
 The bird's name comes from the Māori verb takahi, to stamp or trample.)

 Only two more South Island takahē were collected by Europeans in the 19th century.
 One was caught by a rabbiter's dog on the eastern side of Lake Te Anau in 1879.
 It was bought by what is now the State Museum of Zoology, Dresden, for £105, and destroyed during the bombing of Dresden in World War II.
 Another takahē was caught by another dog, also on the shore of Lake Te Anau, on 7 August 1898; the dog, named 'Rough', was owned by musterer Jack Ross.
 Ross tried to revive the female takahē, but it died, and he delivered it to curator William Benham at Otago Museum.
 In excellent condition, it was purchased by the New Zealand government for £250 and was put on display; for many years it was the only mounted specimen in New Zealand, and the only takahē on display anywhere in the world.

-After 1898, hunters and settlers continued to report sightings of large blue-and-green birds, described as "giant pukakis" (pūkeko or Australasian swamphens); one group chased but couldn't catch a bird "the size of a goose, with blue-green feathers and the speed of a racehorse".
+After 1898, hunters and settlers continued to report sightings of large blue-and-green birds, described as "giant pukakis" (pūkeko or Australasian swamphens); one group chased but could not catch a bird "the size of a goose, with blue-green feathers and the speed of a racehorse".
 None of the sightings were authenticated, and the only specimens collected were fossil bones.
 The takahē was considered extinct.